 It is the eve of vacation.
 Or more specifically, it is the eve of the Eve.
 We leave in two days.
-This trip is the most glorious gift: a trip to San Diego.
+This trip is the most glorious gift.

-A friend who is a blog reader and also a former student leader in my parents' youth ministry thirty years ago, has invited us to stay at her home in San Diego.
-Her husband is the Vice President of marketing for a company whose name you would know.
+A friend who is a blog reader and also a former student leader in my parents' youth ministry thirty years ago, has invited us to stay at her home.
+Her husband is the Vice President of marketing for a company.
 And he's responsible for two continents.

 Two.
 Slacker.
 Clearly he doesn't know there are five more.
 A person should set loftier goals.
 (Just kidding.
 In every way, kidding.
 Apparently I make stupid jokes when I am utterly blown away by someone's occupational success.)

 They live a different life than we live.
 A life that involves a mansion, fire pit, swimming pool, and three acres of freedom.
 Her city has many wealthy locations, and I believe the estate would be somewhere in such a locality where they can have all the luxuries they can afford.
 A life that involves a casual trip to Hawaii for their daughter's graduation, and a life that thereby needs a house sitter or a mansion sitter.
 They welcomed us to their sprawling bedrooms, acres for exploring, bicycles, proximity to national parks, library (!! ), and complete collection of musical instruments, which is probably why they even suggested we charter a private jet for our visit.
 When I told them that I didn't believe we could afford it, my friend asked me I look into private jet cost to buy or rent using Private Jet Charter Cost Estimator.
 I might look into it, but I'm not sure.
 Let's see what happens!

 I do not believe I will tell the boys about that last part.
 Though I hope the kids enjoy the vacation at my friend's fancy mansion.